moliver28/research-handbook/content/handbook/eba/_index.md

 ## Company Mail

-GitLab uses a domestic enterprise mail service called Stable to retrieve mail from our UPS box to then be scanned and routed to the appropriate recipients.
+- GitLab uses a domestic enterprise mail service called Stable to retrieve mail from our UPS box to then be scanned and routed to the appropriate recipients.
+- Routing rules and points of contact can be found [here](https://docs.google.com/document/d/1-41U8Fhqpjb6bAn6tutWHWZgZsz41tklfs7E1kjSLOo/edit?usp=sharing).
+- Address: 268 Bush St. #350 San Francisco, CA 94104

 ## OKRs